librato/metrics-librato/README.md

 In this configuration, the reporter will only report the 95th percentile and 1 minute rate for these metrics.
 Note that the `ComplexGauge`s will still be reported.

+## Custom Sources

+Sources are globally set for the LibratoReporter as described above.
+Sometimes though it is desirable to use custom sources for certain signals.
+To do this, supply a sourceRegex to the LibratoReporter builder.

+The regular expression must contain one matching group.
+As `metrics-librato` takes metrics from the registry and batches them, it will apply this regular expression (if supplied) to each metric name.
+If the regular expression matches, it will use the first matching group as the source for that metric, and everything after the entire expression match will be used as the actual metric name.

+    builder.setSourceRegex(Pattern.compile("^(.*?)--"))

+The above regular expression will take a meter name like "uid:42--api.latency" and report that with a source of `uid:42` and a metric name of `api.latency`.